 Avoid locations such as attics, upper floors, or where a leak might damage the structure or furnishings.
 Due to the normal corrosive action of water, the tank will eventually leak.
 To minimize property damage from leaks, inspect and maintain your water heater in accordance with this manual's instructions.
 Install a suitable drain pan under the water heater piped to an adequate drain.
 Inspect the drain pan, pipes, and surrounding area regularly and fix any leaks found.
 Drain pans are available at your local plumbing supplier.
+Drain pans must have a minimum length and width of at least 2 inches greater than the water heater dimensions and must be piped to an adequate drain.
 Leaks are frequently in the plumbing system itself and not the water heater.